Talkspace Review: As Effective as In-Person Therapy?

 This suggests that employees who feel that their mental health is risking their job security may benefit from Talkspace, and also suggests that employers should consider offering Talkspace or other online therapy platforms as a benefit to their employees.

-Another Talkspace study reported on aggregate user data and found that anxiety was higher during the pandemic than before, which is a valuable insight that can help public health officials.
+Another Talkspace study reported on aggregate user data and found that anxiety was higher during the COVID-19 pandemic than before, which is a valuable insight that can help public health officials.

-Based on the available research, we consider Talkspace to be likely effective for both anxiety and depression, and we commend the brand for funding legitimate clinical trials proving their platform works.
+Based on the available research, we consider Talkspace likely to be effective for both anxiety and depression, and we commend the brand for funding legitimate clinical trials proving their platform works.

-Another YouTube creator named Andrew Coleman Smith claims to have had a life-changing positive experience using the platform:
+A YouTube creator named Andrew Coleman Smith claims to have had a life-changing positive experience using the platform:

 In March of 2023, Talkspace was sued in a class-action lawsuit according to ClassAction.org.